senacor/Tutorials-Microservices/hints/stage-10/README.md

 At the end of the day the "cluster" created for you by ECS is just an instance that runs docker containers.
 There is a lot of configuration around it, but in the end it is just a virtual machine running on an AWS server.
 You can have a look at this instance in your EC2 console online - and of course you can also inspect and alter the security group that was created for that instance.

 If you navigate to the security groups in your EC2 console and select the right (generated) security group you will be able to inspect and alter its port settings.
-This can be interesting if you want to e.g. take a look at your Eureka container's front-page offered at port 8761 - if you allow access to that port in the security group you will be able to see the registration of the demo and accounting services at Eureka.
+This can be interesting if you want to e.g. take a look at your Eureka container's front-page offered at port 8761 - if you allow access to that port in the security group you will be able to see the registration of the customer and accounting services at Eureka.
 Inbound-rule changes will apply instantly.

 Of course you can go even further and allow to [SSH into the instance](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance-connect.html).
 Make sure your SSH port (22) is open in the security group of the instance.
 Once you are connected to the instance you can run commands like [docker ps](https://docs.docker.com/engine/reference/commandline/ps/) to see the status of your containers:
 ```